aadi350/ontime/README.md

 This dataset included two splits, a randomly sampled split containing 2e06 samples, and a full split containing 2e08 rows.
 For the purposes of this project, the former dataset will be used

+The data-story for this project is located mainly in the [EDA Notebook](src/eda.ipynb)

 # Project Goals
 Predict the likelihood of your flight arriving on time given week-day, scheduled departure time, route and time-of-year (quarterly or weekly).
 This will be formulated as a classification problem, and will be solved using the Decision-Tree Algorithm